Tangos & Tragédias: History

 Tangos & Tragédias was founded in 1984, in Porto Alegre.
 Since 1987, they presented at the Teatro São Pedro, during the summer season, in January.

 The duo presented in several venues in Brazil, having also a Spanish language version off the show, presented in Buenos Aires (Argentina), Quito (Ecuador), Manizales (Colombia), Cádiz and Donostia-San Sebastián (Spain).
 They were chosen as the Audience's Choice in Portugal's 2003 International Theater Festival of Almada, and as Espetáculo de Honra, in 2004.

-In December 2007 the duo released the DVD Tangos e Tragédias na Praça da Matriz, filmed in 2004, during an commemorative show of the act's 20th anniversary, gathering 20.000 people on Porto Alegre's Praça da Matriz (Matriz Square).
+In December 2007 the duo released the DVD Tangos e Tragédias na Praça da Matriz, filmed in 2004, during a commemorative show of the act's 20th anniversary, gathering 20.000 people on Porto Alegre's Praça da Matriz (Matriz Square).

 In January 2014, Tangos & Tragédias summer season at Teatro São Pedro was interrupted when Nicolaiewsky was diagnosed with acute leukemia.
-He was interned in a hospital on January 23, and died on 7 February 2014.
+He was hospitalised on January 23, and died on 7 February 2014.